 - In some cases, fourth years who were previously granted only a one year renewal will need to renew their visa for their 5th year.

-Where do you apply to extend your visa?
+Where do you apply to extend or change your visa?

-- or if you live in the southern region of Niigata you can also apply at Nagano Branch office of Tokyo Regional Immigration Bureau (3F) map (click here for detailed info)
+- If you live in the southern region of Niigata you can also apply at Nagano Branch office of Tokyo Regional Immigration Bureau (3F) [map]. (click here for detailed info)

 You will need to bring/prepare: